"May no fears affect you.

 May you enjoy good health and long life."

 Why do I have a web page?
 The original impetus for this site was the ever-changing environment offered by ISPs... most recently MSN, and AOL before that.
-(I don't mind paying an ISP so much as I object to having no say in what I'm paying for.)
-Now this is just something I kind of enjoy having; plus, it links to my blogs and my genealogy sites.
-If you're looking for me, you might start here.
+Now it's just something I kind of enjoy having; plus, it links to my blogs and my genealogy sites.
+Anyway, here it is, and here you are reading it.

 As for me, I'm just a guy.
 I'm a grandfather now from my daughter.
 She and her brother live in Texas with their mother, bless her heart.
-My grandson is seven years old now, and I'm here to tell you that being his grandfather is absolutely and totally cool.
-Thank you to my daughter for choosing to have him.
+My grandson is eight years old now, and I'm here to tell you that being his grandfather is absolutely and totally cool.

 By the spring of 2004, I had started thinking seriously about why I was still shuffling papers in a cubicle for a medical management company in California, and it occurred to me that it was primarily so I could afford to live in California... and, of course, I'm not from California.
 At that point I committed to simplifying my life and looking for a place I could call home.
-How I discovered and fell in love with Western North Carolina is a story for another time.

 In the autumn of 2007, I began working as a volunteer with the American Red Cross.
 In June, 2008, I went out to Columbus, Indiana, on my first Red Cross Disaster Relief Operation (DRO) - a flood - doing client casework, and to my second in November, 2008, in Southern California (Sayre Fire) as an Emergency Response Vehicle (ERV) driver.